adomokos/light-service/README.md

 end
 ```

-The `promises` macro will not only check if the context has the keys you promised, it also sets it for you in the context if
+The `promises` macro will not only check if the context has the promised keys, it also sets it for you in the context if
-you use the accessor with the same name you used with the promise.
+you use the accessor with the same name.
 The code above can be further simplified:

 ```ruby
 class FooAction